 The Bank's policy is to pursue timely realisation of the collateral in an orderly manner.
 The Bank generally does not use the non-cash collateral for its own operations.
 The assets are measured at the lower of their carrying amount and fair value less costs to sell.
-For the period ended 31 December 2022 the Bank repossessed assets in amount of AMD 320,142 thousand (2021: AMD 374,754 thousand) and sold assets with carrying amount of AMD 395,159 thousand (2021: AMD 846,864 thousand).
+For the year ended 31 December 2023 the Bank did not repossess any assets (2022: AMD 320,142 thousand) and sold assets with a carrying amount of AMD 357,798 thousand (2022: AMD 395,159 thousand).